New Prerequisites for Declaration for a Minor, beginning Fall 2018

 Upper-level minimum (3 credits).

-At least one course must be at 4000-level or higher.
-The following cannot count toward this requirement: PSYC 4005, 4006, Directed Readings in Psychology, Internship, Advanced Psychobiology Lab, or DMP seminars and thesis.
+At least one course must be 3000-level or higher.
+The following cannot count toward this requirement: Directed Readings in Psychology, Internship, Advanced Psychobiology Lab, or DMP seminars and thesis.

 These may include any courses at 2000-level or higher.